hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 * Requires development of PowerShell scripts if the examples provided do not meet your needs.
 * Requires in-depth knowledge of the language, API, authentication, and methods.

-# HPE Oneview resource metrics list
+# HPE OneView resource metrics list

-HPE Oneview supports many resource metrics that can be retrieved using a collector script:
+HPE OneView supports many resource metrics that are accessible through the API:

 **Server hardware Metrics:**\
 Ambient Temperature: /rest/server-hardware/{id}/utilization?fields=AmbientTemperature\